World Tournament Announcer (天下一武道会アナウンサー, Tenkaichi Budōkai Anaunsaa)

 - Combat Pragmatist: Tried to form an alliance with Mighty Mask (Trunks and Goten) to eliminate Hercule from the battle royal.
 Mighty Mask turned him down.

 - Motor Mouth: Only in the Funimation dub.
 To the point where half the stuff he says is gibberish.

-- Mr. Exposition: The audience sees his memories of the last tournament and competitors like Spopovich and Pintrar through flashbacks.
+- Mr. Exposition: The audience sees his memories of the last tournament and competitors like Spopovich and Pintar through flashbacks.